2012 Season Off and Running

 The computer also projected a 4.03-point nail-biter for Minnesota at UNLV and the Golden Gophers dug out a 3-point 30-27 win in triple-overtime.
 A Runnin' Rebels interception on their opening possession of the third OT wound up sealing their fate.

-BYU was predicted by the computer to get a 24.17-point win at home over Washington State and the Cougars scored a 24-point 30-6 victory.
-It was the debut of Mike Leach as head coach of the Cougars.
+BYU was predicted by the computer to get a 24.17-point win at home over Washington State and delivered a 24-point 30-6 victory.
+It was the debut of Mike Leach as head coach of Washington State.

 Terry Bowden returned to the sidelines as the head coach at Akron, but his Zips got zapped 56-14 at home by UCF.